 Fields of grass were now ripped apart by battle-their once lush fields, marred by the footprints of their friends.
 The remnants of chaos now lay in the wake of a once peaceful place they called home.

 The rivers they drank from were polluted with the aftermath of war.
 The air smelled of gunpowder and fear.
-They had served their time, but what did they have to show for it, but men who'd occasionally be on their backs to call them to war again.
-But for them, that call would never come.
+They had served their time, but what did they have to show for it, but ruined land and fearful minds.